Vyral/scott-gregory/_posts/2019-03-22-7-tips-for-staying-safe-in-your-home.md

 **3. Watch for potential fall hazards.** People of all ages are susceptible to fall injuries, which are responsible for a third of all fatalities in America.
 Install safety gates at the top and bottom of your stairs if you have kids, and put non-slip pads underneath bath mats and rugs.

-> People of all ages are susceptible to fall injuries.
+> "People of all ages are susceptible to fall injuries."

 **4. Consider cordless blinds.**